lumpsoid/SiralimUltimateSaver/README.md

 This project based on [gurgalex](https://github.com/gurgalex) work on implementing encryption and decryption of the Siralim save file ([his repo]( https://github.com/gurgalex/SiralimUltimateSaver)).

 ## Available manipulations
+- Encrypt a save file
+- Decrypt a save file
 - Add:
   - resource:
     - all